wzekai99/DM-Improves-AT/README.md

 - Torchvision: 0.9.0

 ## Acknowledgement
-The codes are modifed based on the [PyTorch implementation](https://github.com/imrahulr/adversarial_robustness_pytorch) of [Rebuffi et al., 2021](https://arxiv.org/abs/2103.01946).
+The adversarial training codes are modifed based on the [PyTorch implementation](https://github.com/imrahulr/adversarial_robustness_pytorch) of [Rebuffi et al., 2021](https://arxiv.org/abs/2103.01946).
+The generation codes are modifed based on the [official implementation of EDM](https://github.com/NVlabs/edm).

 ## Requirements